On this page

-How do I access wellness support in multiple languages?
+How do I access wellness support in additional languages?

-You can call Kids Help Phone in Ukrainian, Russian, Pashto, Dari, Mandarin and Arabic across Canada at any time.
+You can call Kids Help Phone in over 100 languages across Canada at any time.
 Are you interested in trying it out?
 Here’s how it works:

 You may have to wait a little bit to speak to a counsellor.
 The amount of time can vary depending on how many people are calling us.
 You may find it helpful to use this time to think about what you want to talk about with the counsellor or to try some well-being activities.
 Try to keep in mind that a counsellor will always try to answer your call and support you as best they can.